jbrendel/ansible_cluster_setup/README.md

     playbooks/roles/appserver/tasks/setup_myapp_django.yml

-        - First step: The repo address.
-This should obviously be the address of your own repository.
         - The modification of the settings files.
         - The running of the unit tests.
         - The running of the Django server.

-    playbooks/roles/appserver/vars/main.yml

-        - All the settings in there, as needed.

-    host_vars/localhost

-        - All the EC2 related settings.
-They are in a file called "localhost", because the EC2 module is run in the local host.

-    group_vars/ap-southeast-2

-        - The path to the local copy of your SSH access key for this EC2 region.
-You'll have different var-files for different regions.

-    playbooks/roles/appserver/files/deployment_keys/

-        - In this directory we store the deployment keys that are used by the hosts to pull down the source from the repository.
-You will need to place your own file (something like an "id_rsa" file) into that directory.

 Vagrant
 -------
-There is also a Vargantfile if you wish to start VMs locally for testing or development.
+There is also a Vgrantfile if you wish to start VMs locally for testing or development.
 It uses the vagrant_hosts inventory file.
 As you can see in that inventory file, the same host appears in all groups.
 That's ok, Ansible can wire it all up anyway, whether the various components run on different hosts